 Seventh Day Baptists are Baptists who keep the seventh day Sabbath holy.
-We are a Baptist church that is a little different.

 The Sabbath and Creation

 The essence of Christianity is people being brought into right relationship with God.
 In fact, God created humans, as male and female, in order to enjoy a loving relationship with Him.
 God created people (Genesis 1:27) and then created the Sabbath (Genesis 2:1-4) as that period of time in which God could have our undivided attention.
 The Sabbath is God’s gift of time for the benefit of humankind.